 “It’s nearly impossible for me to just sit in place.
 I constantly need to do something,” she says.
 Helena overlooks the businesses in all nine European countries that include Estonia, Croatia, Finland, Italy, Latvia, Lithuania, Malta, Slovakia and Spain.

 Clarifying her purpose

 Like most people, Helena had no idea who she wanted to be when she grew up.
-Born and raised in Estonia while it was still under the Soviet Union, and access to exotic fruits was very limited, she recalls fantasizing about bananas and dreaming of working in a fruit store where she could eat as many as she wanted.
+Born and raised in Estonia while it was still under the Soviet Union, and access to exotic fruits was minimal, she recalls fantasizing about bananas and dreaming of working in a fruit store where she could eat as many as she wanted.

-While working in the Estonian consulate and meeting successful businessmen and politicians, Helena realized that no matter what position you hold, it’s all about personality and attitude.
+While working in the Estonian consulate and meeting successful businessmen and politicians, Helena realized that, no matter what position you hold, it’s all about personality and attitude.